Lvpansen/learnVue/readme.txt

-Git is a version control syystem.
+Git is a distributed version control syystem.
-Git is free sofeware.
+Git is good sofeware.
-I am learning git.